 Impact Mitigation Measure Action Timing Responsibility height along any property line where the impacts could occur; 2) limits on usage of the equipment (amount of time used and/or the location in respect to the property line) or other measures to ensure the levels would be below 75 dBA.
 The mitigation plan shall be submitted to the Planning Division and implemented by the contractor.
-N-2 Due to temporary rock crushing activities, the proposed project has the potential to create noise levels in excess of the applied operational noise standards for multi- family residential (65 dBA Leq) and commercial use (70 dBA Leq) if the rock crusher is staged within 210 feet of a multi-family residential use or within 160 feet of a commercial use. rock crusher is shown to be located within 210 feet of a multi- family residential use or within 160 feet of a commercials use without shielding, an acoustical engineer shall prepare a noise assessment to determine whether noise levels would be above the applied threshold of 65 dBA Leq for multi-family residential use and 70 dBA Leq for commercial use.
-If the rock crushing noise assessment determines noise levels at the affected property lines would exceed the standards, the acoustical engineer shall develop a mitigation plan to reduced location of rock crusher, prepare noise assessment and if necessary, mitigation plan.
-Implement identified measures including construction of temporary noise barriers as issuance of a Conditional Use Permit for a rock Applicant/ Landowner, Acoustical Engineer, Contractor, City (Planning Division Director).
-Tribal Cultural Resources TCR-1 As a result of tribal consultation, the City has determined that construction of the proposed project has the potential to cause a substantial adverse change to a tribal cultural Grading Permit, or ground disturbing activities, the Applicant/Owner shall extend the invitation to enter into a Monitoring Agreement with the Rincon Band of Luiseño Indians and the San Luis Rey Band of Luiseño Indians (Tribes).
-The Extend invitation and if accepted, enter into a Monitoring Agreement between Applicant/Owner and Tribes.
-Permit or commencement Applicant/ Landowner, Tribal Representative(s), Tribal Monitor(s), Archaeologist,
+N-2 Due to temporary rock crushing activities, the proposed project has the potential to create noise levels in excess of the applied operational noise standards for multifamily residential (65 dBA Leq) and commercial use (70 dBA Leq) if the rock crusher is staged within 210 feet of a multi-family residential use or within 160 feet of a commercial use.
+MM-N-2 Prior to issuance of a Conditional Use Permit for a rock crusher, the project applicant or contractor shall provide the final location and rock crusher type to the Planning Division.
+If the rock crusher is shown to be located within 210 feet of a multifamily residential use or within 160 feet of a commercials use without shielding, an acoustical engineer shall prepare a noise assessment to determine whether noise levels would be above the applied threshold of 65 dBA Leq for multi-family residential use and 70 dBA Leq for commercial use.
+If the rock crushing noise assessment determines noise levels at the affected property lines would exceed the standards, the acoustical engineer shall develop a mitigation plan to reduced noise levels to 65 dBA at any existing multi-family use and 70 dBA at an existing commercial use.
+Mitigation may include sound barriers, sound absorbing materials and/or operational limits on the crusher equipment's usage.
+The mitigation plan shall be submitted to the Planning Division and implemented by the contractor. location of rock crusher, prepare noise assessment and if necessary, mitigation plan.
+Implement identified measures including construction of temporary noise barriers as Prior to issuance of a Conditional Use Permit for a rock crusher and during rock crushing activities.
+Applicant/ Landowner, Acoustical Engineer, Contractor, City (Planning Division Director).
+Tribal Cultural Resources potential to cause a substantial adverse MM-TCR-1 Monitoring Agreement: Prior to the issuance of a Grading Permit, or ground disturbing activities, the Applicant/Owner shall extend the invitation to enter into a Monitoring Agreement with the Rincon Band of Luiseño Indians and the San Luis Rey Band of Luiseño Indians (Tribes).
+The purpose of the Monitoring Agreement shall be to formalize protocols and procedures between the Applicant/Owner and the Tribes for the monitoring for Native American human remains, Extend invitation and if accepted, enter into a Monitoring Agreement between Applicant/Owner and Tribes.
+Prior to issuance of a Grading Permit or commencement of ground disturbing Applicant/ Landowner, Tribal Representative(s), Tribal Monitor(s), Archaeologist,